-Revised Publication Dates for updated ISO Management System Standards (MSS) and associated documents and guides
+Revised Publication Dates for updated ISO Management System Standards (MSS) and associated documents and guides as of June 2020

 Fairly quiet on the new Standards front currently.
 Some disruption on the Regulatory side with Covid-19 being blamed (sometimes unfairly) for deadlines being deferred.
 Also, several supplementary Standards and Specifications are in development and some are due for publication shortly.
 Get the details here.

 Stay informed and keep your ISO Auditor Certification up to date